 Log Into Existing Application

 Funding Opportunities and Availability

-Currently, students have been able to secure funding through two HRSA training grants: one grant focuses on behavioral health, while the other focuses on interventions of opioid addictions.
+Currently, students have secured funding through two HRSA training grants: one grant focuses on behavioral health, and the other focuses on interventions for opioid addictions.
 Students apply and, upon acceptance, will receive training and funding applicable to their second year of training.

-In addition to these training grants, there are currently a small number of graduate assistantships offered through the UGA Career center.
+In addition to these training grants, a small number of graduate assistantships are offered through the UGA Career Center.

 Please use our online form if you have any questions for the department.
 Please be as specific as possible so that we may quickly assist you.

 The College’s programs are taught by dedicated faculty who are experts in a range of areas and are passionate about helping students succeed both in their programs and professionally.

 A close working relationship with your advisor is key as you progress through your program of study.
 Please note that most graduate students at UGA are not assigned to a faculty advisor until after admittance.

 Almost all in-state students begin their studies at UGA paying limited tuition or fees.
 Please note that these amounts are subject to change and are meant to give prospective students an idea of the costs associated with a degree at the University of Georgia College of Education.